 To the parents of Clarkston Junior High and Sashabaw Middle School Cross Country athletes:

 We would like to take this opportunity to welcome your son or daughter to the Clarkston Cross Country team.
-We would also like to invite you to participate in your child’s athletic endeavors in any way you feel comfortable; whether as an exercise partner, volunteer at the cross country practices or just coming to some of the meets to encourage your child.
+We would also like to invite you to participate in your child’s athletic endeavors in any way you feel comfortable; whether as an exercise partner, volunteer at the cross country meets or just coming to some of the meets to encourage your child.
 Please feel free to call with any concerns or questions.

 Our long term goal for the program is to provide an atmosphere where students may enjoy running enough to continue to run their entire lives.
 Our goal for the season is to implement a system where student’s can work independent of the coach to improve their running performance and enjoy the sport.
 Our secondary goals for the season are to bring a large competitive team to each meet and to get as many students as possible wanting to run throughout the winter and summer.
 Finally, we would like to feed the high school program with enthusiastic athletes who will continue to run through high school.